tecnoyfoto/airzone_control/README.md

 `        `└── ca.json

-1. Reinicia Home Assistant para que se reconozca la nueva integración.
-1. Configura la integración:
+2. Restart Home Assistant to detect the new integration.
+2. Configure the integration:
-   1. Ve a **Ajustes → Dispositivos y Servicios → + Añadir integración**.
+   1. Go to **Settings → Devices & Services → + Add Integration**.
-   1. Busca “Airzone Control” en la lista.
+   1. Search for “Airzone Control” in the list.
-   1. Ingresa la IP del Webserver Airzone y el puerto (por defecto, 3000) y pulsa **Enviar**.
-   1. Tras unos segundos, la integración se instalará y comenzará a mostrar las entidades.
+   1. Enter the IP of the Airzone Webserver and the port (default is 3000), then press **Submit**.
+   1. After a few seconds, the integration will install and begin displaying entities.
 -----
-**Entidades creadas**

-- **Clima:**
-  Se crea una entidad de clima por cada zona detectada, permitiendo controlar individualmente cada termostato.
+**Created Entities**

+- **Climate:** A climate entity is created for each detected zone, allowing individual control.
-- **Sensores:**
+- **Sensors:** Sensors include:
-  Se generan sensores para:
-  - Temperatura, humedad, batería y firmware en cada zona.
-  - Datos de demanda (calor, frío, aire) y, si corresponde, los setpoints de doble consigna.
+  - Temperature, humidity, battery, and firmware per zone.
+  - Demand data (heat, cold, air) and dual setpoints if applicable.
-  - Sensores IAQ global (CO₂, PM2.5, PM10, TVOC, presión, índice, puntuación y modo de ventilación).
+  - Global IAQ sensors (CO₂, PM2.5, PM10, TVOC, pressure, index, score, and ventilation mode).
-  - Datos del sistema global (modo, velocidad del ventilador, modo dormir, ID, firmware, errores y unidades).
-  - Un sensor agregado que resume las zonas con batería baja.
+  - Global system data (mode, fan speed, sleep mode, ID, firmware, errors, and units).
+  - Aggregated sensor summarizing zones with low battery.
-- **Switches:**
+- **Switches:** Switches are included for:
-  Se incluyen switches para:
-  - Encender o apagar globalmente el sistema.
-  - Activar o desactivar el modo ECO.
-- **Selector:**
-  Una entidad de tipo “select” para forzar manualmente el modo del termostato maestro (opciones: “Stop” y “Heat”), que se sincroniza automáticamente con el estado actual tras reiniciar.
+  - Turning the entire system on or off.
+  - Activating or deactivating ECO mode.
+- **Selector:** A "select" entity for manually forcing the master thermostat mode (options: "Stop" and "Heat"), automatically synchronized with the current state after restart.
 -----
-**Dispositivos en Home Assistant**
+**Devices in Home Assistant**

-- Cada zona aparece como un dispositivo independiente (por ejemplo, “Airzone Zone Estudi”) con sus respectivas entidades de clima y sensores.
-- El sistema global (Airzone System) agrupa las entidades correspondientes a datos del sistema, incluyendo el sensor de baterías bajas y el selector de modo manual.
+- Each zone appears as a separate device (e.g., “Airzone Zone Study”) with respective climate and sensor entities.
+- The global system (Airzone System) groups system-wide data entities, including battery status and manual mode selector.
-- El sensor global IAQ se muestra como un dispositivo adicional (“Airzone IAQ Sensor”).
+- Global IAQ sensor is displayed as an additional device (“Airzone IAQ Sensor”).
 -----
-**Modo de uso**

-- **Encendido/Apagado:**
-  Utiliza la tarjeta de clima en Home Assistant para encender o apagar cada zona.
-- **Cambio de consigna:**
-  Ajusta la temperatura deseada directamente desde la interfaz del clima.
-- **Control manual del modo:**
-  Usa el selector “Airzone Manual Mode” para forzar manualmente el modo del termostato maestro (por ejemplo, “Stop” para mantenerlo apagado o “Heat” para encender la calefacción).
-- **Supervisión de baterías:**
-  Consulta el sensor “Zones amb Bateria Baixa” para ver rápidamente cuáles zonas requieren atención en cuanto a nivel de batería.
+**Usage**

+- **On/Off:** Use the Home Assistant climate card to turn zones on or off.
+- **Adjust Temperature:** Set the desired temperature directly through the climate interface.
+- **Manual Mode Control:** Use "Airzone Manual Mode" selector to manually set the master thermostat mode ("Stop" or "Heat").
+- **Battery Monitoring:** Check the “Zones amb Bateria Baixa” sensor for quick reference of zones needing battery attention.
 -----
-**Preguntas Frecuentes**

-- **¿Qué ocurre si solo algunas zonas reportan ciertos datos (por ejemplo, humedad)?**
-  Es normal que algunos termostatos inalámbricos no reporten ciertos valores (como humedad) o lo hagan de forma intermitente (por baterías bajas o problemas de comunicación).
-- **¿Qué significa “Error 8” en la API?**
-  Generalmente indica que el termostato Lite no se comunica correctamente con la central, lo que puede ser consecuencia de pilas bajas o problemas de conexión inalámbrica.
+**Frequently Asked Questions**

+- **What if only certain zones report some data (e.g., humidity)?** This is normal if certain wireless thermostats do not report values or report intermittently due to low batteries or communication issues.
+- **What does “Error 8” in the API mean?** Generally, this indicates the Lite thermostat isn't properly communicating with the central controller, often due to low batteries or wireless connection issues.
 -----
-**Limitaciones**
+**Limitations**

-- Se ha probado con versiones de firmware 3.6x y 3.7x en el Webserver Airzone.
+- Tested with firmware versions 3.6x and 3.7x on Airzone Webserver.
-- La lectura de datos IAQ depende de que el hardware y el firmware del sistema lo soporten.
-- Algunas funcionalidades de diagnóstico o actualización de firmware podrían no estar disponibles si el dispositivo o la API no lo implementan.
+- IAQ data availability depends on hardware and firmware support.
+- Certain diagnostic or firmware update functionalities might not be available depending on device or API capabilities.
 -----
-**Contribuciones**

-Se aceptan contribuciones y sugerencias para mejorar esta integración.
-Puedes abrir un PR o enviar issues a través de GitHub.
+**Contributions**

+Contributions and suggestions to improve this integration are welcome.
+You can submit PRs or issues via GitHub.

 -----
-**Licencia**

-Esta obra está bajo una [Licencia Internacional Creative Commons Atribución-NoComercial-CompartirIgual 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+**License**

+This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).